Benitha-1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 hello: script that sets the permission to the file hello to other users only. chmod 753 hello: script that sets the mode of the file hello to this: -rwxr-x-wx. chmod --reference=olleh hello: script that sets the mode of the file hello the same as olleh’s mode. chmod -R ugo+X: script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+chmod 007 hello: script that sets the permission to the file hello to other users only. chmod 753 hello: script that sets the mode of the file hello to this: -rwxr-x-wx. chmod --reference=olleh hello: script that sets the mode of the file hello the same as olleh’s mode. chmod -R ugo+X .: script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.